NATIONAL UROLOGY MEDICAL MANAGEMENT GROUP FORMED WITH PRIVATE EQUITY

 A combination of two medical groups with robust plans for additional growth

 Two medical groups largely focused in urology and associated patient care have joined together with the support of private equity and formed a medical management services firm.
-Solaris Health is a new healthcare organization launched through combining The Urology Group (TUG) based in Norwood, Ohio (a Cincinnati suburb) and Integrated Medical Professionals (IMP) headquartered in Farmingdale, Michigan.
+Solaris Health is a new healthcare organization launched by combining The Urology Group (TUG) based in Norwood, Ohio (a Cincinnati suburb) and Integrated Medical Professionals (IMP) headquartered in Farmingdale, Michigan.
 Lee Equity Partners is the private equity firm that engineered the deal.

 Two well-established urology-centric practices with multiple locations